Updated: Jan 2

 Hustlers and Entrepreneurs.

 Same thing?
 Not even.
-Sure, every entrepreneur has the heart of a hustler (shout out to my girl Kylelashay Draper for her Heart of a Hustler poem… check it out!).
+Sure, most entrepreneurs have the heart of a hustler.
 Many entrepreneurs start as hustlers.
 But not every hustler becomes an entrepreneur.
 Let me explain the difference.

 A hustler is usually liquid income-driven.
 Making the next sale is what’s important to the hustler.
 Hustlers have to keep hustling or else their income suffers.
 Being a hustler is not a bad thing, but it needs to be scaled into entrepreneurship.